Trempealeau Valley Conference: History

 The Trempealeau Valley Conference was formed in 1927 by six small high schools in close proximity to the Trempealeau River in the Driftless Area of Wisconsin: Alma Center, Blair, Hixton, Independence, Taylor and Whitehall.
 The conference remained a six-member loop for most of its existence, with the first change to membership coming in 1936, when Whitehall left the conference to join the Mississippi Valley Conference and were replaced by Melrose.
-They would only last one season in the conference beforeMerrillan, who was displaced from the Little Eight Conference after it ended competition, took their place in 1937.
+They would only last one season in the conference before Merrillan, who was displaced from the Little Eight Conference after it ended competition, took their place in 1937.
 In 1949, Alma Center and Merrillan merged with Humbird to form the new Lincoln High School in Alma Center.
 Fairchild also joined after being left without a conference affiliation by the dissolution of the 10-12 Conference in 1948.
 Eleva-Strum (also known as Central Union) joined the Trempealeau Valley in 1952, giving the conference seven members for the rest of its history.
 In 1959, the Trempealeau Valley Conference was disbanded, with all seven schools joining newly formed conferences.
 Four schools entered the West Central Conference (Alma Center Lincoln, Fairchild, Hixton and Taylor) and three became members of the Dairyland Conference (Blair, Eleva-Strum and Independence).